The PhD in Clinical-Community Psychology is accredited by the American Psychological Association1 as a clinical psychology program.

 The PhD in Clinical-Community Psychology with Rural, Indigenous Emphasis integrates clinical, community, and cultural psychology with a focus on rural, Indigenous issues and an applied emphasis on the integration of research and practice.
 The program advances academic excellence, promotes innovative and practical research, and provides solid graduate training in clinical-community psychology.

 The program ensures that graduates have obtained the full range of clinical training mandated for doctoral-level clinical psychologists and will be adequately prepared for licensure as psychologists.
 The program meets doctoral education requirements for licensure as a psychologist in the State of Alaska.
-Students planning to seek a professional license or certificate in a state other than Alaska are required to contact the UAA offering department before enrolling to determine if the program meets the licensing/certification requirements of the state in which they wish to practice.
+Please go to UAA's Authorization by State website for information about licensure or certification in a state other than Alaska.

 More information is available on the program's webpage.